 In most states, including Virginia, alleged drug crimes are usually prosecuted in state courts.
-If, however, an arrest was made on Federal territory, including the George Washington Memorial Parkway, the Pentagon, Fort Myer or Fort Belvoir, the charges may be prosecuted in Federal court instead.
+However, if an arrest was made on Federal territory, including the George Washington Memorial Parkway, the Pentagon, Fort Myer, or Fort Belvoir, the charges may be prosecuted in Federal court instead.
 If you have been charged with the possession, distribution, trafficking, or manufacturing of a controlled substance, you need to contact an experienced Fairfax drug crimes attorney as soon as possible.
 For over 40 years, attorney B.R.
 Hicks has represented people charged with drug crimes in state and Federal court.

 As a former prosecutor, attorney B.R.
 Hicks is well-acquainted with the techniques and strategies that the state uses to secure convictions for drug crimes.
-Mr. Hicks has decades of experience in protecting the rights of defendants in drug crimes cases, including those involving cannabis, cocaine, methamphetamine, and other illegal substances.
+Mr. Hicks has decades of experience in protecting defendants’ rights in drug crimes cases, including those involving cannabis, cocaine, methamphetamine, and other illegal substances.
 Call his Fairfax office today to schedule a free consultation regarding your situation.

-Although cocaine and cannabis (marijuana) are the most common drugs involved in arrests for alleged drug crimes, there are many other illegal substances that can lead to criminal charges for those caught in possession of them.
+Although cocaine and cannabis (marijuana) are the most common drugs involved in arrests for alleged drug crimes, many other illegal substances can lead to criminal charges for those caught in possession of them.
 These include:

 Of course, some of these drugs, such as OxyContin and Xanax, are legal if a person has a prescription for them, but most of them are illegal to possess under any circumstances.
 Also, even if an arrest takes place in a nonfederal territory and a conspiracy across jurisdictional boundaries is suspected, federal charges may be filed.
 Ask your Fairfax drug crimes attorney about how the law may apply in your own case.
 Your lawyer will mount a strategic defense based on the specifics of your situation.